This report highlights trends from

 †

-All Other Flavors category includes fruit, clove/spice, chocolate, alcoholic drink (such as wine, cognac, or
+All Other Flavors category includes fruit, clove/spice, chocolate, alcoholic drink (e.g., wine, cognac

-other cocktails), candy/desserts/other sweets, some other flavor; Clear/Other Cooling include products with
+or other cocktails), candy/desserts/other sweets, some other flavor; Clear/Other Cooling category

 Unit Sales Annual Trends by Flavor, Annual Aggregates